Honourable Rona Ambrose

 The Honourable Rona Ambrose is a national leader, former Leader of Canada’s Official Opposition in the House of Commons and former leader of the Conservative Party of Canada.
 As a key member of the federal cabinet for a decade, Rona solved problems as a minister of the Crown across nine government departments, including serving as Vice Chair of the Treasury Board for several years and Chair of the cabinet committee for public safety, justice and aboriginal issues.
 As the former environment minister responsible for the greenhouse gas regulatory regime in place across several industrial sectors, she understands the challenges facing the fossil fuel industry.

-Ms. Ambrose serves on the advisory board of the Canadian Global Affairs Institute and she is also a director of Manulife Financial Corporation and Coril Holdings Ltd. Rona has a BA from the University of Victoria and a MA from the University of Alberta.
+Ms. Ambrose serves on the advisory board of the Canadian Global Affairs Institute and she is also a director of Manulife Financial Corporation, Coril Holdings Ltd. and Andlauer Healthcare Group.
+Rona has a BA from the University of Victoria and a MA from the University of Alberta.
 She is also a graduate of the Harvard Kennedy School of Government Senior Leaders Program.

 Ms. Ambrose has an extensive track record of strong leadership acquired through a wide range of experience at the most senior levels of the Canadian government.

 At TransAlta, Rona is a member of the Governance, Safety and Sustainability Committee.
 She is also a member of the Human Resources Committee.